 The carrying value of the majority of the following financial instruments will approximate fair value since they are liquid, short-term in nature and/or contain minimal credit risk.
-These include

-Cash and cash equivalents, Deposits with exchanges and cash segregated under federal and other regulations or requirements, miscellaneous financial assets included in Other assets, and all Securities borrowed, Securities loaned, Borrowings from Parent, Repurchase Agreements and Resale Agreements.
+These include Cash and cash equivalents, Deposits with exchanges and cash segregated under federal and other regulations or requirements, miscellaneous financial assets included in Other assets, all Securities borrowed, Securities loaned, Borrowings from Parent, Other secured financing, repurchase agreements and resale agreements.
 Most of these financial instruments would generally be classified as either Level 1 or Level 2 within the fair value hierarchy.

 However, the fair value of other financial instruments may be different than carrying value if they are longer term in nature or contain more than minimal credit risk.
-Examples may include longer dated Repurchase Agreements, Resale Agreements, Borrowings from Parent and Subordinated borrowings.
+Examples may include longer dated repurchase agreements, resale agreements, Borrowings from Parent and Subordinated borrowings.
 All of these financial assets and financial liabilities would be generally classified as Level 2 or Level 3 within the fair value hierarchy.
-As of March 31, 2017, the only such longer dated instruments which were considered to be material were the Subordinated borrowings.
-As a result the Company determined that the fair value of the remaining longer dated instruments approximate their carrying value.
+As of March 31, 2018, the only longer dated instrument with a material difference between fair value and carrying value was Subordinated borrowings.